sgmurphy/wordpress-plugins/icegram/readme.txt

 ### 15. WPML plugin compatibility
 Icegram Engage seamlessly integrates with the latest WPML plugin, allowing you to provide regional language content to your audience.

-Unlock the full potential of your WordPress website with Icegram Engage.
-Download now and experience the future of popup marketing!
+Unlock your WordPress website's full potential with Icegram Engage.
+Download now and explore the future of popup marketing!

-Explore Icegram Engage’s official [features](https://www.icegram.com/engage/?utm_source=repo&utm_medium=wpreadme&utm_campaign=icegram_engage_repo) page for detailed info.
+Explore Icegram Engage’s [official features](https://www.icegram.com/engage/?utm_source=repo&utm_medium=wpreadme&utm_campaign=icegram_engage_repo) page for detailed info.

 ★★★★★
-> <strong> 👉 5X More Engagement than Optinmonster </strong><br />
+>**👉 5X More Engagement than Optinmonster**
 >When COVID-19 hit, Icegram Engage became our go-to weapon.
-It's not just about surviving; it's about thriving, and Engage has made that possible.
+It’s not just about surviving; it’s about thriving, and Engage has made that possible.
 This incredible tool has taken our member outreach to unprecedented heights, all while keeping things incredibly user-friendly.
 Explored all the popup plugins out there & this is the best WordPress popup plugin I have ever used..Plus it is easy to use and the free themes are fun to help fit our messages as we need them.
 Wave goodbye to the competition, including Optinmonster – Icegram Engage is the unbeatable choice! - [mimdoc](https://wordpress.org/support/topic/great-tool-to-get-attention/)

-★★★★★
-> <strong> 👉 5+ Years of Outstanding Performance! </strong><br />
->Five years of phenomenal results, satisfaction and counting!
-Icegram Engage has never let me down.
-It's an incredible popup plugin & still the best! - [Markarayner](https://wordpress.org/support/topic/working-for-5-years/)

-## ICEGRAM ENGAGE IS BEST SUITED FOR
+### BEST SUITED FOR

 -   Bloggers

 -   Freelancers with little or no money

 -   Small businesses

 -   Business consultants

 -   Store owners

--   E-commerce websites
+-   eCommerce websites

 -   WooCommerce users

 -   Developers

--   Journlalists
+-   Journalists

 -   Educational institutions / coaches

 -   NGOs / Non-profits

--   Affiliate mareketers
+-   Affiliate marketers

 -   Marketing agencies

-<strong>  And, this is how Icegram Engage caters to them all </strong>
+### How Icegram Engage caters to them all?

--   Lead optin for bloggers
+-   Lead optin and forms for bloggers
 -   Business messages for entrepreneurs
 -   Call back for business consultants
 -   Retaining coupons for store owners
 -   Action bars for journalist websites
 -   Review modules for health sectors
 -   Advanced blocks for developers
 -   Non-intrusive popups for agencies
 -   Lead magnets for fitness gurus
 -   CTAs for affiliate marketers

-Some of the major use cases are narrated here -- Icegram Engage [Use Case](https://www.icegram.com/demos/?utm_source=repo&utm_medium=wpreadme&utm_campaign=icegram_engage_repo) [best pop-up examples included]
+Want to know how you can use Icegram Engage to boost your profits?
+Read this - [Icegram Engage Use Cases](https://www.icegram.com/demos/?utm_source=repo&utm_medium=wpreadme&utm_campaign=icegram_engage_repo) [best pop-up examples included]

-## THE FREE PLUGIN IS GOOD.
+### THE FREE PLUGIN IS GOOD.
 BUT ICEGRAM ENGAGE PREMIUM IS EXCEPTIONAL!

 While the free version of our plugin provides valuable features, [Icegram Engage Premium](https://www.icegram.com/engage/pricing/?utm_source=repo&utm_medium=wpreadme&utm_campaign=icegram_engage_repo) takes your experience to the next level, offering an array of enhanced functionalities and capabilities.